M-Serajian/MTB-Pipeline/README.md

 # Usage
-Mtb++.py can be located at the MTB-plus-plus directory.
+Mtb++.py can be located at the MTB-plus-plus directory (the root on the cloned directory).

 ```bash
 python Mtb++.py -f FASTAfile -o Output.csv
 ```